Killing of Apostates - A Contradiction with the Qur'an

 "So can you force people to believe?"
 (Qur'an 10:99)

 The following verse shows that people who turn away from Allah's religion after believing stay alive in the world:

 "As for those who believe, then reject faith, then believe again, then reject faith again and become increasingly defiant, Allah will not forgive them, nor will He guide them to any path."
 (Qur'an 4:137)

 If an apostate is killed, then he will not have the chance to believe again: the verse mentions a second occurrence of the person believing and disbelieving.
 To add further weight, the verse finishes by saying, "nor will He guide them to any path".
 This is clearly indicating that apostates continue to live their lives on earth as Allah will not guide them in the remainder of their lives.

 Killing apostates is derived from so-called authentic "hadith", but something which contradicts Allah's verses can in no way be authentic.

 To justify and accept a contradictory teaching to the Qur'an is highly rebuked by Allah:

-"These are Allah's Verses we recite to you to show the truth.
-In which narration (hadith حَدِيث) after Allah and His Verses do they believe?"
+"These are Allah's verses we recite to you to show the truth.
+In which narration (hadith / حَدِيث) after Allah and His verses do they believe in?"
 (Qur'an 45:6)